Buffett says 'no apologies' for Clayton Homes' lending practices

 “That happens with high-priced houses as well,” he said.
 “It happens more often with people who are living closer to the edge, but I don’t think that’s a reason to deny them a house.”

-Clayton is one of more than 80 companies owned by Berkshire Hathaway, which also counts Geico insurance [BRKGE.UL], Dairy Queen and the BNSF railroad [BNISF.UL] among its holdings.

-Reporting by Luciana Lopez and Jonathan Stempel; Editing by Jennifer Ablan and Matthew Lewis
+Clayton is one of more than 80 companies owned by Berkshire Hathaway, which also counts Geico insurance, Dairy Queen and the BNSF railroad among its holdings.
+(Reporting by Luciana Lopez and Jonathan Stempel; Editing by Jennifer Ablan and Matthew Lewis)